STOP!!!! What’s UP with Fashion Proportions?

 And I have to break it to you up front, I don’t believe in “fashion proportions”.

-IN and out of my teaching at Parsons School of Fashion for 20 plus years, I insist on re-visiting the “standards” being taught of fashion proportions.
-That’s ethical fashion.
+IN and out of my teaching at Parsons School of Fashion for 30 years, I insist on re-considering the “standards” being taught of fashion proportions.

-I had the honor of speaking at an ethical fashion event on this topic: Fashion Filter
+I recently had the honor of speaking at an ethical fashion event on this topic: Fashion Filter

-The “standard from’ being taught and accepted in fashion sketching, designing and models mus become part of our sustainability conversation in Fashion.
+The “standard form” being taught and accepted in fashion sketching by and large, still, designing and models must become part of our sustainability conversation in Fashion Education.
 (Along with garment production, textile production, trade policies, ethics, and lifecycle maintenance of garments.)

 ETHICAL FASHION, baby!!!